vgguerra/vgguerra/README.md

 I embarked on my programming journey in 2023, starting with C and quickly discovering a passion for building solutions that matter.
 I am driven by the belief that technology is the cornerstone of the future, and I am dedicated to being an active builder in this new era.

-My core expertise lies in backend development, with advanced skills in building robust RESTful APIs using **Java and Spring Boot**.
-However, my curiosity extends across the tech stack, and I'm continually growing my front-end knowledge with HTML, CSS, and JavaScript.
+My core expertise lies in architecting multi-agent AI systems using Python, LangGraph, and LangChain — designing agent graphs, orchestrating specialized LLMs, and integrating real-world APIs into intelligent pipelines.
+I also bring solid backend foundations with Java and Spring Boot, which gives me a strong understanding of scalable, production-ready system design.
+Beyond that, I'm continuously expanding my full-stack skills with Next.js and TypeScript.

 A pivotal moment in my journey was an academic exchange at the **Polytechnic Institute of Beja (IPBeja) in Portugal**.
 There, I immersed myself in the world of AI by developing a computer vision project that leveraged **MediaPipe, OpenCV, and PyKinect**.
 The project's goal was to automate the Fullerton Battery, a functional fitness test designed to evaluate the physical aptitude of older adults.
 This experience ignited my passion for intelligent systems and set the course for my current focus.